Akshat-Jain/database-internals-notes/Part 1: Storage Engines/Chapter 3 - File Formats.md

 The book seems to indicate that the variable-sized fields would also be part of the structure, but I am not sure how that would work.
 I think I am missing something here.

+[Update] Answer by Alex Petrov (author): What I tried to say was that the structure holding the employee data can have first a block with fixed data followed by the variable size data.

 2. On a similar note as question 1, what is the difference between "offset" and "length"?
 Context: The book says "To avoid calculations involving multiple fields, we can encode both offset and length to the fixed-size area.
 In this case, we can locate any variable-size field separately."

+[Update]
+Offset = address in memory where the item starts Length = Length of the item in bytes.

 3. Why is "[byte] flags" present in the representation of a Key-Value cell on page 55?
 What is the purpose of this?
 Why was it not present in the representation of a Key cell on page 54?

 4. In Figure 3-9, it should be "Occupied cells are shown in gray." instead of "Occupied pages are shown in gray."?

+[Update] Yes.
+It's a typo.

 ## Things to Read